-1. Has your skater been exposed to anyone with COVID-19 or COVID-19 symptoms (presumed positive) in the past 2 weeks?
+1. Has your skater been identified as a close contact to a person with COVID-19 or COVID-19 symptoms (presumed positive) in the past 2 weeks?

-Testing positive or entering into quarantine requires notification to Casco Bay Youth Hockey via firstname.lastname@example.org or phone 207-420-1086.
+Testing positive requires notification to Casco Bay Youth Hockey via email@example.com.
 A parent, guardian, or player should not feel obligated to report this to his/her coach or team administrator.
 Parents may notify their child’s coach or TA, but it is not required.

 USA Hockey Player Safety and Health: https://www.usahockey.com/playersafety